 If voltage is a pure sinewave, all the current harmonics except for the fundamental one, do not contribute to the net energy transfer.
 The combination of real, distortion and reactive power makes up apparent

 In this formula V and I are root-mean-square (RMS) values of voltage and current.

 PF by definition is the ratio of real to apparent power: PF=W / VA

 People are often looking for a calculator to convert volt-amps (VA) to watts.
 Well, obviously you need to know the value of PF to do the calculation: W=VA×PF, where PF is in decimal.
 Likewise, you can convert watt to VA by using this formula: VA=W/PF.

 Unfortunately, PF value is practically never stated in appliance's spec sheet.
-Old computers used to have PF=0.6-0.65.
-Modern computers normally have an SMPS PSU with PF correction that assures near unity PF.
-The motor-driven appliances (such as refrigerators and air conditioners) typically have PF=0.6-0.8.
+For old computers it used to be 0.6-0.65.
+Modern computers normally have an SMPS PSU with PFC that assures near unity PF.
+For the motor-driven appliances (such as refrigerators and air conditioners) this value is typically 0.6-0.9.
 If you don't know the PF of your device, assume the worse case of 0.6.